OpenOrienteering/mapper/mapping-introduction.md

 It is very desirable that all orienteering maps should conform to the appropriate standard, and that includes conforming to the standard symbols for the discipline.

-A full set of symbols for each standard will be made available with OOMapper, and ideally all maps will be prepared using only the unmodified symbols described in the standards and provided in these symbol sets.
+A full set of symbols for each standard will be made available with OpenOrienteering Mapper, and ideally all maps will be prepared using only the unmodified symbols described in the standards and provided in these symbol sets.
 This enables international competitors to receive a locally produced map and find it portrays the terrain in exactly the same way as in their home country.
 It also enables local orienteers to become familiar with the mapping conventions that are used for major events elsewhere.
 The use of local symbol variations defeats the purpose of mapping standards and confuses visiting competitors.

 ### Symbols Window

-This area on the right hand side of the OOMapper screen shows all the available symbols in the loaded standard set.
+This area on the right hand side of the OpenOrienteering Mapper screen shows all the available symbols in the loaded standard set.
 Use the scroll-bar to move the array up and down to reveal symbols not showing.

 Each symbol has a text (a part of the standard) describing where and how it may be used.
 That text can be made visible in the symbol window by pressing F1 while hovering over the symbol of interest.